FiresOfMordor/The-Fellowship-of-the-Code-2026/chapters/chapter-3-making-it-visible.md

 - The interface represents one clear decision situation: whether the Fellowship should rest under guard, rest here, continue the journey, or search for a better camp.
 - The HTML implementation uses semantic structure such as `header`, `main`, `section`, headings, a definition list for key factors, and buttons for the visible actions.
 - The CSS implementation strengthens hierarchy and readability through a compact mobile-like layout, a prominent recommendation card, grouped factors, and a Shire-inspired visual style.
-- The updated version also makes the location more prominent and adds a secondary Home button that leads back to the main menu of The Shire Guide.

 ## AI Assistance